-Requests for variations to the Grant Funding Agreement or MOU, such as Activity description, Activity Lead or Responsible Entity, must be directed to OMRI.
+Requests for variations to the Grant Funding Agreement or MOU, such as Activity description, Budget (if a line varies more than 10%), Activity Lead or Responsible Entity, must be directed to OMRI.
 Approval of the variation will be at the discretion of the Department of Health.
 If variations are not approved this could result in termination of the grant with associated funding reverting to, or being recoverable by, the Department of Health, where for example eligibility or viability of the Activity is affected.

-10. Funding conditions
+11. Funding conditions